puranik3/hello-grunt/README.md

 jscs is an alternative to using jsbeautifier.
 It enjoys good community support as well.
 It has recently been merged with the ESLint project.

 # Using uglify
 Minification of js files is done using [uglify plugin for Grunt](https://www.npmjs.com/package/grunt-contrib-uglify).
+This is based on the node module [uglify-js](https://github.com/mishoo/UglifyJS2).
 To generate a minified file per js file, use this plugin task in conjunction with [grunt.file.expandMapping method](http://gruntjs.com/api/grunt.file#grunt.file.expandmapping).

+# Using cssmin
+Minification of js files is done using [cssmin plugin for Grunt](https://www.npmjs.com/package/grunt-contrib-cssmin).
+This is based on the node module [clean-css](https://github.com/jakubpawlowicz/clean-css).

 ## TODO
+  - Explore concatentation of JS and CSS files - these would likely create conflicts in JS and CSS.
+What is the best way to handle these conflicts?
-  1. Explore if sharing of config/.jsbeautifyrc between editor and Grunt is possible
+  - Explore if sharing of config/.jsbeautifyrc between editor and Grunt is possible
-  2. Links for other IDEs and installation notes
+  - Links for other IDEs and installation notes